Paul Jaeckel

-Paul Jaeckel (born 22 July 1998) is a German professional footballer who plays as a centre-back for club Preußen Münster.
+Paul Jaeckel (born 22 July 1998) is a German professional footballer who plays as a centre-back for club 1.
+FC Magdeburg.

 Jaeckel has played Champions League, Europa League and Conference League football with Union Berlin.
 He has made 10 appearances through the German U18 to U21 youth levels.

 Career

 Jaeckel joined Vfl Wolfsburg's academy from Energie Cottbus in 2014.

 On 30 August 2018, Jaeckel joined 2.
 Bundesliga side SpVgg Greuther Fürth on a three-year contract.
 During the end of the 2019–20 season, he started to play regularly for the club.

 On 29 April 2021, Jaeckel was announced at Union Berlin.

 On 29 August 2024, Jaeckel was loaned to Eintracht Braunschweig.

 On 15 July 2025, Jaeckel signed with Preußen Münster in 2.
 Bundesliga.

+On 7 July 2026, Jaeckel moved to 1.
+FC Magdeburg.

 International career

 Jaeckel made his Germany U21 debut against Slovenia U21s.